zhangchiqing/bluebird-promisell/tutorials/functional-async-programming.md

   //                                                                       which will wrap a value into a Promise
 ```

-And with the above changes, we don't need to change the rest part in our data flow, no need to adjust nesting, because there is no nesting.
+That's it, we don't need to change the rest part in our data flow.
+No need to adjust nesting, because there is no nesting, the code is flat.

 You might wonder why we call it `purep`, what's the meaning of `pure`?

 The naming style is from functional programming, so as the other functions.
-I will explain more details in the later part of this blog post.
+I will explain more details at the end of this blog post.
 But for now, let's just remember it :)

-Sequential executing
+Sequential execution
 -----------------------------------------------------------

+Since the code is flat and easy to read now.
+Let's continue adding more requirement changes, and see if the code readability is still good.

 The function `getPhotosByUsers` is sending async calls in parallel.
 What if we want to send those async calls sequentially?
 Meaning, instead
 of getting photo for each user simutanislly, getting them just one by one.

-The reason behind it maybe because we want to slow down.
+Before introducing the solution, let's see a similar mophar: the `reduce` function.

 We know how `Array.reduce` works to reduce an array with an accumulator function and an initial value: